Fibers over infinity of Landau-Ginzburg models: Introduction

 Let $X$ be a smooth Fano variety of dimension $n$.
 Then its \emph{Landau--Ginzburg model} is a certain pair $(Y,\mathsf{w})$ that consists of a smooth (quasi-projective) variety $Y$ of dimension~$n$ and a regular function

 which is called a superpotential.
+(More precise, Landau--Ginzburg model corresponds to a variety together with a divisor class on it, but we assume this class to be anticanonical.)
 Its fibers are compact and $K_Y\sim 0$, so that general fiber of $\mathsf{w}$ is a smooth Calabi--Yau variety of dimension $n-1$.
-Homological Mirror Symmetry \mbox{conjecture} predicts that the derived category of singularities of the singular fibers of $\mathsf{w}$ is equivalent to the Fukaya category of the variety $X$, while the Fukaya--Seidel category of the~pair $(Y,\mathsf{w})$ is equivalent to the bounded derived category of coherent sheaves on $X$.
-In~short: the geometry of $X$ should be determined by singular fibers of $\mathsf{w}$.
+Homological Mirror Symmetry \mbox{conjecture} predicts that the~derived category of singularities of the~singular fibers of $\mathsf{w}$ is equivalent to the~Fukaya category of the~ variety $X$, while the~Fukaya--Seidel category of the~pair $(Y,\mathsf{w})$ is equivalent to the~bounded derived category of coherent sheaves on $X$.
+In~short: the~geometry of $X$ should be determined by singular fibers of $\mathsf{w}$.

 Often, Landau--Ginzburg models of smooth Fano varieties can be constructed via their toric degenerations (see \cite{Prz18}).
-In this case, the variety $Y$ contains a torus $(\mathbb{C}^*)^n$, one has $K_Y\sim 0$, and there exists a commutative diagram
+In this case, the~variety $Y$ contains a torus $(\mathbb{C}^*)^n$, one has $K_Y\sim 0$, and there exists a commutative diagram

-for some Laurent polynomial $\mathsf{p}\in\mathbb{C}[x_1^{\pm 1},\ldots,x_n^{\pm 1}]$ which is defined by an appropriate toric degeneration of the variety $X$.
-Then $\mathsf{p}$ is said to be a \emph{toric Landau--Ginzburg~model} of the Fano variety $X$, and $(Y,\mathsf{w})$ is said to be its \emph{Calabi--Yau compactification}.
+for some Laurent polynomial $\mathsf{p}\in\mathbb{C}[x_1^{\pm 1},\ldots,x_n^{\pm 1}]$ which is defined by an appropriate toric degeneration of the~variety $X$.
+Then $\mathsf{p}$ is said to be a \emph{toric Landau--Ginzburg~model} of the~Fano variety $X$, and $(Y,\mathsf{w})$ is said to be its \emph{Calabi--Yau compactification}.

-If $(Y,\mathsf{w})$ is a Calabi--Yau compactification of a toric Landau--Ginzburg~model, then the number of reducible fibers of the morphism $\mathsf{w}\colon Y\to\mathbb{C}$ does not depend on the choice of the Calabi--Yau compactification.
-Likewise, the number of reducible components of each singular fiber of $\mathsf{w}$ does not depend on the compactification either.
-Therefore, it is natural to expect that these numbers contain some information about the smooth Fano~variety~$X$.
-For instance, we have the following.
+If $(Y,\mathsf{w})$ is a Calabi--Yau compactification of a toric Landau--Ginzburg~model, then the~number of reducible fibers of the~morphism $\mathsf{w}\colon Y\to\mathbb{C}$ does not depend on the~choice of the~Calabi--Yau compactification.
+Likewise, the~number of irreducible components of each singular fiber of $\mathsf{w}$ does not depend on the~compactification either.
+Therefore, it is natural to expect that these numbers contain some information about the~smooth Fano~variety~$X$.
+For instance, we have the~following.

-\begin{conjecture}[{see \cite{Prz13,PS15}}] Let $X$ be a smooth Fano variety of dimension $n$, and let $(Y,\mathsf{w})$ be a Calabi--Yau compactification of its toric Landau--Ginzburg model.
+\begin{conjecture}[{see \cite{Prz13, PS15, GKR17}}] Let $X$ be a smooth Fano variety of dimension $n\ge 3$, and let $(Y,\mathsf{w})$ be a Calabi--Yau compactification of its toric Landau--Ginzburg model.
 Then